 Just like the blog that I wrote called this is my definition of success, this is another thought of mine that was stuck in my head for quite a while.
 There are certain things that strikes me when it comes to the public perspective of doing good.
-Let me give you 3 reasons for why I think you don’t have to be an actress or a politician to have your voice heard and make a difference.
+Let me explain why I think you don’t have to be an actress or a politician to have your voice heard, make a difference and to do good.

 The public perspective

 There are so many high profile individuals with a lot to be thankful for.
 Fame, wealth, status… And they are also very visible with that.
 You know, it’s not a surprise that so many people sign up for talents shows in fields like the entertainment industry.